NNPDF/nnpdf/README.md

+# NNPDF/nnpdf

-# NNPDF/nnpdf The main repository with the NNPDF framework.
+The main repository of the NNPDF framework.

 This project contains the following components:
 - libnnpdf: core NNPDF utility library.